st3b1t/bitcoin-nodejs-playground/README.md

 # Bitcoin Nodejs Playground

+This repository contains small experiments with a series of scripts that implement in a few lines some of the workings of Bitcoin or show and process some of the data structures of the blockchain for greater understanding.

 ## 1. Stream Transactions and OP_RETURN

 Stream in the browser via WebSocket any transaction and OP_RETURN of your Bitcoin Full Node from [ZeroMQ](https://github.com/zeromq/zeromq.js/) interface